faucetsdn/udmi/docs/specs/sequences/generated.md

   as needed, e.g. "bin/sequencer sites/udmi_site/model target-gcp-project AHU-1 21632 system_last_update"
   (you will need to run an instance of pubber separately).

+* Test resuts in sites/udmi_site_model` take`` precedence over files in the sequencer cache.
+If using imported github artifacts, remove the `sites/udmi_site_model` directory to generate the document
 -->

 <!-- START GENERATED, do not edit anything after this line! -->